Balance wheel

+Primitive balance wheels appeared in the first mechanical clocks in the 14th century, but its accuracy is due to the addition of the balance spring by Robert Hooke and Christiaan Huygens around 1657.
+Until the 1980s virtually every portable timekeeping device used some form of balance wheel.
+Since the 1980s quartz timekeeping technology has taken over most of these applications, and the main remaining use for balance wheels is in mechanical watches.

 Overview

-Until the 1980s balance wheels were the timekeeping technology used in chronometers, bank vault time locks, time fuzes for munitions, alarm clocks, kitchen timers and stopwatches, but quartz technology has taken over these applications, and the main remaining use is in quality mechanical watches.
+Until the 1980s balance wheels were the timekeeping technology used in alarm clocks, kitchen timers, stopwatches, chronometers, time-controlled appliances like washing machines, bank vault time locks, and time fuzes for munitions, but quartz technology has taken over these applications, and the main remaining use is in quality mechanical watches.